scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 }
 ```

-Then, Order Service calls the `payment` gRPC endpoint of Customer Service along with the transaction ID.
+Then, the Order Service calls the `payment` gRPC endpoint of the Customer Service along with the transaction ID.
 For reference, see [OrderService.java](order-service/src/main/java/sample/order/OrderService.java).

 This endpoint first joins the transaction with `join()` as follows.
 For reference, see [CustomerService.java](customer-service/src/main/java/sample/customer/CustomerService.java).